The Dos and Don’ts of Growing Mint

 It's fragrant, fast-growing, green, and compliments fruits, vegetables and meats.
 It's also its own ice cream flavor.
 So what's not to love about mint?
-If you've ever grown the herb, you know where I'm going with this, but if you haven't and are interested: read on for the dos and don'ts of successfully growing mint in your home garden.
+If you've ever grown the herb, you know where I'm going with this, but if you haven't and are interested: read on for the dos and don'ts of successfully growing mint in your home garden or in a container.

 - When choosing a location for your mint, find one where the plant will receive morning sun and partial afternoon shade.